gjacobjn/phraseanet-docker/README.md

 # Troubleshooting and Workaround

-You might be facing an issue with the worker container staying in a restarting state.
-You first need to check the status of the container with the following command :
+You might be facing a permission issue on the logs directory which could lead to a problem with the worker container (the container is stuck in a restarting state).You first need to check the status of the container with the following command :

     docker ps

+Or inside your docker repository :

+    docker-compose ps

-If the container is indeed in a restarting state, run the following commands inside the FPM container to check if the right ownership is granted to the logs directory and modify it accordingly (owner and group should be app instead of root) :
+If the container is indeed in a restarting state, run the following commands inside the FPM container to check if the right ownership is granted to the logs directory and modify it accordingly under /var/alchemy/Phraseanet (owner and group should be app instead of root) :

     docker exec -it <id_of_fpm_container> /bin/bash
-    chown app:app logs
+    chown -R app:app logs